Ecosystem health and biodiversity

 Planning provisions that protect biodiversity values are included in Canterbury's regional policy statement and plans.

-We report on progress on behalf of CWMS partners, who also protect biodiversity values through on-the-ground actions and funding, working with landowners and community groups.
+We report on progress on behalf of CWMS partners, who also protect biodiversity values through on-the-ground actions and funding, working agencies, landowners and community groups.

 Freshwater species and their habitat